This post may contain affiliate links. Please read our disclosure policy.

 - Awesome for meal prep

-German Goulash Recipe Notes
+German Goulash Ingredients

 Storing + Freezing + Make-Ahead

 - Can You Freeze This?
-Freeze away my friend!
+Freeze away, my friend!
 Let your recipe cool completely before preparing it for the frozen abyss.
-Keep in mind that it will thicken as it freezes so you’ll need to add water or beef broth upon thawing.
+Keep in mind that it will thicken as it freezes, so you’ll need to add water or beef broth upon thawing.

 Serving Recommendations

 This incredible goulash is a whole meal in one dish.
-That said, I like to serve something crunchy, to go with the slow cooked, rich flavors like my KFC coleslaw, crisp air fryer green beans, or fresh strawberry spinach salad.
+That said, I like to serve something crunchy, to go with the slow-cooked, rich flavors like my KFC coleslaw, crisp air fryer green beans, or fresh strawberry spinach salad.

 How Do Other Countries Make Their Goulash?